Buffalo and Susquehanna Railroad: North to Buffalo

-Early on, coal and coke from the south end of the system generated considerable revenue, as did the operation of numerous tanneries along the line, including the one at Costello, Pennsylvania, which was reported at the time to be the largest in the world.
+Early on, coal and coke from the south end of the system generated considerable revenue, as did the operation of tanneries along the line, including the one at Costello, Pennsylvania, which was reported at the time to be the largest in the world.

 Between 1905 and 1910 Brooks and Pittsburgh (Brooks Locomotive Works and the Pittsburgh Locomotive and Car Works) built forty-six 2–8–0s, numbered 123–168 to handle the increasing traffic from the coal heading to Buffalo.

 From 1901 to 1907, the Buffalo and Susquehanna had doubled in size as its main business shifted from hauling lumber to hauling coal and coke to Buffalo.
-The Goodyear brothers improved and upgraded the infrastructure, ordered many new cars and locomotives for the increased traffic.
+The Goodyear brothers improved and upgraded the infrastructure, ordered a number of new cars and locomotives for the increased traffic.
 The brothers had taken out a large mortgage, went public with the company, invested heavily in the iron company and terminals in Buffalo, and now were desperately seeking the returns on their investments.
 They would never see any.

 Only a few months after the agreement to run the passenger trains on the Erie Railroad to get to Buffalo, Frank H. Goodyear died in May 1907.
 His brother, Charles W. Goodyear, took over.